kefniark/pixel-builder/website/pages/usage/assets.md

 One of the key feature of Pixel Builder is the build pipeline.
 It can detect which assets are used or not, and optimize them on the fly if needed.

-This guarantee that the build stay small and not poluted with lot of unused assets from early development stages.
+This is a guarantee that the build stay small and not polluted with unused assets from early development stages.

 ## Importing Asset as URL